secureblue/hardened-chromium/CONTRIBUTING.md

 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

 ### Building locally

+> [!NOTE]
+> These steps can also be done in a distrobox (or any other container software) if preferred

 #### Setup
 Enable the COPR repository (as root):